esatterwhite/node-seeli/README.md

 ## Errors

 Errors are handled by Node's error domains.
 Each command will run inside of its own domain and will emit an error event if and error is passed to the `done` callback from the `run` method.

-## TODOs

-* required flag handling.
-It can be inforce in interactive mode, but not plain cli mode
+Seeli will supress trace messages by default.
+You can use the `--traceback` flag on any command to surface the full stack trace